axolotl-ai-cloud/axolotl/src/axolotl/integrations/spectrum/README.md

 ## Spectrum: Targeted Training on Signal to Noise Ratio

-by Eric Hartford, Lucas Atkins, et al.
+by Eric Hartford, Lucas Atkins, Fernando Fernandes, David Golchinfar

 This plugin contains code to freeze the bottom fraction of modules in a model, based on the Signal-to-Noise Ratio (SNR).